sp1ff/scribbu/README.md

 What is it?
 -----------

-scribbu is a C++ library and command-line tool for working with ID3 tags.
+scribbu is a C++ library and associated command-line tool for working with ID3 tags.

 Downloading
 -----------